Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-You then subtract each of your per values by *2 of x<sup>5</sup>.
-This then de-mixes the fifth-dimensional calculation from each per value iteration.
+You then subtract each of your per values by x2 of x<sup>5</sup>.
+This then de-mixes the fifth-dimensional calculation from each per-value iteration.

 <br /><br />

 You repeat this process to de-mix every calculation combination of each per iteration value.
-Giving you what the size of each to the power of is.
+Giving you the size of each to the power of is.

 <br /><br />

-Lets take the following mixed calculation for example.
+Let's take the following mixed calculation, for example.

 <br /><br />